Robert Vyner (1762–1810): Early life

 Vyner was born on 16 May 1762.
 He was the only son of Eleanor (née Carter) Anderson and Robert Vyner, MP for Okehampton, Lincoln, and Thirsk.
-At the time of his parent's marriage, his mother was the widow of Francis Anderson.
+At the time of his parents' marriage, his mother was the widow of Francis Anderson.
 From her first marriage, he had at least two half-siblings, including Charles Anderson-Pelham, 1st Baron Yarborough and Francis Evelyn Anderson who both served in Parliament.

 His maternal grandfather was Thomas Carter of Redbourne.
 His paternal grandparents were Robert Vyner of Gautby and Swakeleys, and Margaret Style (a daughter of Sir Thomas Style, 2nd Baronet).
 His grandfather, who represented Great Grimsby and Lincolnshire in Parliament, inherited Swakeleys and his extensive Lincolnshire estates in 1707 (which had been acquired by his father's great uncle, Sir Robert Vyner, 1st Baronet, who was Charles IIs banker).

 He was educated at Harrow from 1774 to 1779 before graduating from St John's College, Cambridge in 1779.